nahumck/nahumck.me/posts/2015/11/out-of-the-fog.md

 Until I decided to get an elective surgery.
 I had a painful varicose vane in my lower abdomen.
 Almost like a hernia, but not the same.
 I needed to have a simple outpatient procedure, one done at an outpatient surgical center and not at the hospital.
 And I’m sure that for most people, it would be just fine, no problems, and things would be good for them.
 But not for me.
 While the surgery itself was a success and I haven’t had pain since, I had a different yet familiar problem.
 When they were waking me up with my wife and dad with me, I turned an ashen grey — and my heart stopped. _Again._

 So, I was rushed back to the hospital for another 3-day stay.
 One more flatline as I was getting settled in the hospital.
 More blood work.
 More tests.
 A new doctor - an [electrophysiologist](https://en.wikipedia.org/wiki/Cardiac_electrophysiology) - would be a new addition to my team.
-As they said in the hospital, I was “famous”.[\[2\]](#fn-2 "see footnote") However, this hospital stay was different.
+As they said in the hospital, I was “famous”.[^2] However, this hospital stay was different.
 My wife is a registered nurse and she started putting things together.
 She talked with my mom about her medical history, and there was a big revelation: my symptoms had happened before - to my mom.
 Years ago, my mom suffered similar symptoms — high blood pressure, feeling lethargic, anger — and it got even worse with severe fatigue and depression.
 I was starting to fall into the severe depression.
 After they finally figured it out, a surgery would cure her.
 My mom had thought before that this could have been the case, but nothing confirmed the suspicion, even though we checked several times before.

 So my new super-specialist ran tests.
-He ordered a new scan, this time going further down my body than when they did the CT for my accident.[\[3\]](#fn-3 "see footnote") And sure enough, after all the tests, pills, and labs they could possibly do, they found something wrong:
+He ordered a new scan, this time going further down my body than when they did the CT for my accident.[^3] And sure enough, after all the tests, pills, and labs they could possibly do, they found something wrong:

 **_A tumor._**